keploy/community-blog/clrsu9tdm00090ajq8nrb2q5d.md

 Cilium is a cloud native technology for networking, observability, and security.
 It is based on the kernel technology eBPF, originally for better networking performance, and now leverages many additional features for different use cases.

+### Can eBPF be used for observability only?

+No, although there are multiple tools which are focused on observability, still tools such as [**Keploy**](https://keploy.io) is using ebpf for intercepting tcp and L7 network protocols to autogenerate Integration Test-Cases and Data-Mocks from actual traffic.
+Similarily, **Sysdig** uses eBPF to enable high-performance system call tracing, facilitate container-aware troubleshooting, conduct security auditing, and provide rich insights and data from the kernel

 ### What are the benefits of using a service mesh in microservices architectures?

 Using a service mesh in microservices architectures offers several benefits.